ptrchv/STM32-IntermittentSecurity/README.md

 If the code work, it ends up in a restore loop, continuously logging the performance metrics of the restoration utility.
 Information on how interpret the logs is found in *ckp_dwt.h*.

+The *eval* folder contains the results of our evaluation and the scripts used to elaborate the data.
+See the contained *README* for more information.

 ## Caveats
 - *SystemClock_Config()* must be performed at boot in secure world (this should be set automatically when the RNG is configured).
 - External memory